iifl-logo

 v.
 The Company has not proposed, declared or paid any interim or final dividend during the year.

-(ii) The properties of the company have been transferred during the year from BEML Limited under the scheme of arrangement for demerger of BEML Limited.
-The properties were not physically verified by the management during the year.
+(ii) The properties were not physically verified by the management during the year.

 (iv) The Company has not revalued any of its properties (including right-of-use of assets) during the year.

-v) No proceedings have been initiated during the year or are pending against the Company as at 31st March, 2024 for holding any benami property under the Benami Transactions (Prohibition) Act,1988 (as amended in 2016) and rules made thereunder.
+(v) According to information and explanation given to us no proceedings have been initiated during the year or are pending against the Company as at 31 stMarch,2026 for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (as amended in 2016) and rules made thereunder.

 (a) According to information and explanation given to us, the company does not have any inventories.